aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/protectionmanager/_index.md

 Gets a value indicating whether this instance is encrypted.
 Read-only boolean.

-Value: true if presentation was loaded from encrypted file or \#encrypt(String) method was called ; otherwise, false.
+Value: true if presentation was loaded from encrypted file or \#encrypt(String).encrypt(String) method was called ; otherwise, false.

 **Returns:**
 boolean